 If you do any (or all) of the above and use the same password for multiple accounts, you could be making yourself susceptible to a data breach.

 If your accounts are compromised, your identity could be stolen, costing you time, money, or even your business.
 In fact, you might be more vulnerable than you think you are.
-Statistics show that 43% of SMBs are the target of a cyberattack.
+Statistics show that 43% of SMBs are the target of a cyber attack.
 Unfortunately, only 40% of SMBs last more than six months after being breached.

 How Can I Make my Password Stronger and Keep my Accounts Safer?